rksiitd1/gurukulam-v6/README.md

 ## 🌟 Project Overview

-Divya Bihar Mission is a transformative initiative led by Mukund Agarwal (IIT Delhi alumnus) that combines traditional Gurukulam education with modern sustainable practices.
+Divya Bihar Mission is a transformative initiative led by Mukund Agrawal (IIT Delhi alumnus) that combines traditional Gurukulam education with modern sustainable practices.
 The mission focuses on:

 - **Education with Yogic Values**: Traditional Gurukulam education system
 - **Sustainable Agriculture**: Modern farming techniques with traditional wisdom